Ben Carlson is currently an assistant professor at Westmont College where he continues to collaborate with the University of Pittsburgh ATLAS group.

 Ben's current physics interest is searching for beyond the standard model decays of the Higgs boson.
-He is currently working on a search for invisible decays of the Higgs boson produced via vector boson fusion, the most sensitive channel.
+He is currently working on searches for decays of the Higgs boson that including missing transverse momentum.
 Ben also works on the ATLAS trigger system, particularly the missing transverse energy signature, a task vital to the invisible Higgs search.
-He is working on techniques to mitigate the impact of pileup on the trigger rates at both L1 and the HLT, and is currently the co-convener of the missing transverse energy trigger group.
+He is working on techniques to mitigate the impact of pileup on the trigger rates at both L1 and the HLT.
+He was co-coordinator of the ATLAS missing transverse momentum subgroup from 2020-2022.

 Ben has a keen interest in the long-term future of the LHC projects.
 In particular, he is working on the ATLAS detector design for the planned detector upgrades.
-In 2016, Ben coordinated all of the Monte Carlo simulation for ATLAS upgrade studies.
-Currently he is co-coordinator of the L1 algorithm and trigger performance forum.
+In 2016, Ben coordinated all of the Monte Carlo simulations for ATLAS upgrade studies.
+He was is co-coordinator of the L1 algorithm and trigger performance forum from 2016-2020.
 This group is responsible for optimizing the performance of the L1 calorimeter trigger system for the ATLAS upgrade scheduled to be installed before the next run of the LHC.

-- Tae Min Hong, Benjamin Carlson, Brandon Eubanks, Stephen Racz, Stephen Roche, Joerg Stelzer, Daniel Stumpp, Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics, submitted to JINST. arXiv: 2104.03408.
+- Tae Min Hong, Benjamin Carlson, Brandon Eubanks, Stephen Racz, Stephen Roche, Joerg Stelzer, Daniel Stumpp, Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics, Journal of Instrumentation 16 P08016 (2021). arXiv: 2104.03408.

 - ATLAS Collaboration, Performance of the missing transverse momentum triggers for the ATLAS detector during Run-2 data taking, JHEP 2020 (080) (2020). arXiv: 2005.09554